Deratiseur/Mods_Tweaker/README.md

 - Delay the arrival of the <a href=https://github.com/Plutonium-X/FIGHT_Umbra_Of_T.R.O.W>Umbra of T.R.O.W</a> ring.
 - Major demons summonable in <a href=https://github.com/Plutonium-X/FIGHT_Umbra_Of_T.R.O.W>Umbra of T.R.O.W</a> drop their hearts.
 - Allow another merchant to sell items from <a href=https://github.com/shohysie/BG2MODS>Jamella's Diablo2 Item Store</a> (unlimited).
+- Allow a merchant in TOB to sell all items found by <a href=https://github.com/Deratiseur/Interplan>the Interplan</a> Seeker Chest.
+- A competing shop is selling the book “The Secrets of <a href=https://github.com/Deratiseur/Interplan>The Interplan</a>".
+- Make the amulet of the <a href=https://github.com/Plutonium-X/MISC_Sigil>Sigil's birthday mod</a> much easier to use.
+- Make the amulet of the <a href=https://github.com/Plutonium-X/MISC_Sigil>Sigil's birthday mod</a> truly unlimited.
+- Give the to <a href=https://github.com/Plutonium-X/1D_NPC_Tortured>Baenwuld</a> npc a portrait.
+- Freeing <a href=https://github.com/Plutonium-X/1D_NPC_Tortured>Baenwuld</a> from slavery earns xp.
+- Match the recruitable <a href=https://github.com/Plutonium-X/1D_NPC_Tortured>Baenwuld</a> with his summonable version.
 - Make the <a href=https://github.com/Plutonium-X/KIT_Lion>Lion Warrior</a> kit's shapeshifter semi-permanent.
-- Freeing <a href=https://github.com/Plutonium-X/1D_NPC_Tortured>Baenwuld</a> from slavery earns xp.
+- Make sure the <a href=https://github.com/Plutonium-X/KIT_Slime>Jelly mutant </a> kit no longer changes gender to androgynous.